Teenlife

 2. Volunteers gain professional experience.

 Volunteers discover hidden talents that may improve their outlook.
-Although volunteering is work focused on others, the work and training you will receive will help determine your strengths and weaknesses.
+Although volunteering focuses on others, the work and training you will receive will help determine your strengths and weaknesses.
 Through working with nonprofit agencies, high school volunteers learn about the functions and operations of companies and pressing social issues.
-And by gaining knowledge about local resources, students who do community service projects will be better prepared to solve community and social problems.
+By gaining knowledge about local resources, students who do community service projects will be better prepared to solve community and social problems.

 3. It brings people together.

-Anyone working in community service and social work knows that one volunteer can’t do much.
-So whether you’ll be working with a team you’ve met before, or working with people from different background, having that common goal will allow you to accomplish more than you ever could alone.
+Anyone in community service and social work knows that one volunteer can’t do much.
+So whether you’ll be working with a team you’ve met before or working with people from different backgrounds, having that common goal will allow you to accomplish more than you ever could alone.
 By finding out more about yourself and the community around you, you will be strengthening your confidence.

 4. It provides more flexibility and options.